9mat/CarND-Vehicle-Detection/writeup_template.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 ##### Color space
 As shown in the example above, `BGR` does not seem to differentiate well between cars and non-cars.
-All three channels of `LUV` and `YCrCb` show clear distintion between cars and non-cars, but the information seems to be substitution to each other (specially the `L` channel looks very similar to the `Y` channel, and the `UV` channels look very similar to the `CrCb` channels).
-As a result, and also due to computing time constraint, I have chosen only one of them (the `LUV` color space) for the `HOG` features used in the eventual classifier.
+All three channels of `LUV` and `YCrCb` show clear distintion between cars and non-cars, but the information seems to be substitute to each other (specifically, the `L` channel looks very similar to the `Y` channel, and the `UV` channels look very similar to the `CrCb` channels).
+As a result, and also due to computing time constraint, I have decided to use only one of them (the `LUV` color space) for the `HOG` features as an input to the eventual classifier.

 ##### Parameters
-I tried different sets of parameters to choose one that can capture as much information from HOG as possible without incurring too much computational and memory cost in terms of number of extracted features.
-For example the following figure shows the HOG visualization whne increase the number of orientation bins from 8 to 12 and to 16.
-There is some information gain from increasing `orient` to 12, indicated by a clearer shaped gradient of `HOG` with `orient=12` compared to when `orient=8`.
-However, goiing from `orient=12` to `orient=16` does not make any noticable change, while resulting in an increase of 30% in the number of features extracted.
-Eventually, I have chosen `orient=12` in the eventual classifier.
+I tried different sets of parameters and choose one that can capture as much information from HOG as possible without incurring too much computational and memory cost in terms of number of extracted features.
+For example the following figure shows the HOG visualization when we increase the number of orientation bins from 8 to 12 and to 16.
+There is some information gain from increasing `orient` to 12, indicated by a clearer shaped gradient of `HOG` with `orient=12` compared to the case when `orient=8`.
+However, going from `orient=12` to `orient=16` does not show any noticable change, while resulting in an increase of 30% in the number of features extracted.
+Eventually, I have chosen `orient=12`.

-I did similar exercise for the other parameters and chose the following parameter combination: `orient=12, pixels_per_cell=(8,8), cells_per_block=(1,1)`.
+I did similar exercise for the other parameters and chose the following combination: `orient=12, pixels_per_cell=(8,8), cells_per_block=(1,1)`.

 ![alt text][image3]